-Global Markets business
+Global Markets

-The Global Markets business offers a full spectrum of traded financial and commodity assets and risk management products.
-The business seeks to originate exposures directly from clients and its market-making activities, which are subsequently risk managed and traded with other market participants, asset managers and clients through the group's distribution network.
+The Global Markets business offers a full spectrum of traded financial market and commodity assets and risk management products.
+The business originates exposures directly from clients and its market-making activities, which are subsequently risk managed and traded with other market participants, asset managers and clients through the group's distribution network.

-The partnership between ICBC and SBG has expanded the strategic capability of the Global Markets business in order to serve the increasing demand for commodities, hedging and capital market capabilities from Chinese clients and also to support the further internationalisation of the Chinese Renminbi.
+The unique parentage of ICBC and SBG has expanded the strategic opportunity of the Global Markets business to serve the increasing demand for commodities, hedging and capital market products from Chinese clients.

-The Global Markets business is structured across two business units: Commodities and Fixed Income, Currencies and Equities (FICE).
+The Global Markets business consists of Commodities, and Fixed Income, Currencies and Equities (FICE) business units.

-Commodities
+1. Commodities

 The Commodities business provides global trading, sales and structuring expertise through its Base Metals, Precious Metals, Energy and Bulk teams.
-The division's expertise extends to the management and financing of physical commodity inventories of these asset types.
+The division's expertise extends to the management and financing of physical commodity inventories across these asset classes.

-FICE
+2. FICE

-FICE provides a comprehensive range of foreign exchange, money markets, interest rate, credit and equity products, ranging from simple risk management tools to more complex structured products.
-The business unit is focused on emerging markets clients and products and covers all major African, Central and Eastern European, Middle Eastern, Central Asian and Latin American currencies and markets.
+FICE offers a comprehensive set of foreign exchange, money markets, interest rate, credit and equity products, ranging from simple risk management products to more complex structured transactions.
+The business unit is focused on emerging and frontier markets clients and covers all major African, Central and Eastern European, Middle Eastern, Asian and Latin American currencies and markets.